python/cpython/Doc/c-api/exceptions.rst

 .. cfunction:: PyObject* PyErr_Format(PyObject *exception, const char *format, ...)

-   This function sets the error indicator and returns *NULL*. *exception* should be a Python exception (class, not an instance).  *format* should be a string, containing format codes, similar to :cfunc:`printf`.
+   This function sets the error indicator and returns *NULL*. *exception* should be a Python exception (class, not an instance). *format* should be an ASCII-encoded string, containing format codes, similar to :cfunc:`printf`.
 The ``width.precision`` before a format code is parsed, but the width part is ignored.